Skip to main content

 Scope and Contents

 This collection documents the activities of Centenary United Methodist Church (Franklinton, La.).
-The collection includes membership records, quarterly conference records, board meeting minutes, financial records, bulletins, women's society records, and Sunday School records.
+The collection includes membership records, board meeting minutes, financial records, bulletins, women's society records, and Sunday School records.

 Dates